joelouthan/theologic.us/content/posts/5-few-points-friday/2020/2020-06-05-few-points-friday.md

 ---
 title: 'A Few Points for Friday: All is Grace Edition'
 author: Joseph Louthan
-publishDate: 2020-06-05
+publishDate: 2020-06-05T06:00:00-06:00
 url: /few_points_friday/2020-06-05-few_points_friday/
 categories:
-  - Links
+  - Quotes
 tags:
+  - Quotes
+series:
   - 'A Few Points for Friday'
-draft: true
+draft: false
 ---

 ## Thanks Be To God!

-if you don't know or don't care about Enneagram.
+If you don't know or don't care about Enneagram.
 If you know Dr. Thompson's work, especially in his book *The Anatomy of the Soul*, give this great episode a listen.

 The gold: